awesome-flow/flow/README.md

 and/or system administration problem towards a pure business-logic decision making process.

+## Status of the project

+This project is in active development.
+It means some parts of it would look totally different in the future.
+Some ideas still need validation and battle testing.
+The changes come pretty rapidly.

+This also means the project is looking for any kind of contribution.
+Ideas, suggestions, critics, bugfixing, general interest, development: it all would be a tremendous help to Flow.
+The very first version was implemented for fun, to see how far the ultimate modularity idea can go.
+It went quite far :-) The project went public on the very early stage in hope to attract ome attention and gather people who might be interested in it, so the right direction would be defined as early as possible.

+So, if you have any interest in Flow, please do join the project.
+Don't hesitate to reach out to us if you have any questions or feedback.
+And enjoy hacking!

 ## Concepts

 Flow comes with a very compact dictionary or terms which are widely used in this